Ghost Ship warehouse fire: Civil lawsuits

-Numerous lawsuits related to the fire have been filed by 80 plaintiffs, naming 100% Silk, Pacific Gas and Electric Company, Ben Cannon, Derick Ion Almena, Max Harris, Chor Nar Siu Ng, the city of Oakland, Alameda County and the state of California, and were subsequently consolidated.
+Numerous lawsuits related to the fire were filed by 80 plaintiffs, naming 100% Silk, Pacific Gas and Electric Company, Ben Cannon, Derick Ion Almena, Max Harris, Chor Nar Siu Ng, the city of Oakland, Alameda County and the state of California, and were subsequently consolidated.

 While a cause for the fire was never determined, on December 17, 2019, bankruptcy judge Dennis Montali allowed the plaintiffs' case claiming that the fire was caused by an electrical malfunction to continue against PG&E. If held liable, PG&E would be required to pay the plaintiffs from its $900 million of insurance money, although not from the $13.5 billion allotted for the claims arising from recent wildfires.

 When questioned during the preliminary hearing, warehouse owner Chor Ng, her daughter and son all invoked the Fifth Amendment for each question.

 In July 2020, the city of Oakland settled a civil lawsuit for the victims and agreed to pay a total of $33 million: $9 million to one person who survived with lifelong injuries and $24 million to the families of the 36 who were killed in the fire.

 In August 2020, PG&E settled a civil lawsuit for 32 of the 36 who died.
 The amount of the settlement was undisclosed, but it was limited to the amount available under PG&E’s insurance coverage for 2016.